 1. Innovation Theory

-However, the main objective behind the arms is to earn profits, by way of search of new raw materials, new sources, new machinery, production of new products, new methods of production, new workers and providing consumer satisfaction.
+However, the main objective behind the arms is to earn profits, by way of searching for new raw materials, new sources, new machinery, production of new products, new methods of production, new workers, and providing consumer satisfaction.

 The need for achievement theory was propounded by McClelland.
-His assumption is that the Desire of high achievements obtaining specific achievements, making the best performance, touching the heights of excellence, developed Entrepreneurial tendencies in the individuals.
+His assumption is that the Desire for high achievements obtaining specific achievements, making the best performance, and touching the heights of excellence, developed Entrepreneurial tendencies in individuals.

-But, for that, the entrepreneur should have adequate capacity of imaginations, thinking and developing new combinations.
+But, for that, the entrepreneur should have an adequate capacity for imagination, thinking, and developing new combinations.

-For that, the feelings for achievements are inculcated in him, from the very beginning and thereafter it is especially attempted that he may become a successful entrepreneur.
+For that, the feelings for achievement are inculcated in him, from the very beginning, and thereafter it is especially attempted that he may become a successful entrepreneur.

 McClelland has recognized the desire to achieve the major factor in entrepreneurship development.

-He has suggested conducting motivational training programmes for development of the entrepreneurs.
+He has suggested conducting motivational training programs for the development of entrepreneurs.

 In this regard, he is of the opinion that if any community has to lose its reputation, due to some reasons, that group becomes quite active and strong to regain it.

 As a result, many entrepreneurs are born.
-Hence it may be said that withdrawal of status of any social group is the root cause of its personality development and Entrepreneurial development also.
+Hence it may be said that the withdrawal of the status of any social group is the root cause of its personality development and Entrepreneurial development also.

 According to Hagen, withdrawal of status or reputation is caused by the following conditions: